Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Preprocess image data (resize, normalise).
+- Pre-process image data (resize, normalise).

 - Predict handwritten characters from input images.

-- Evaluate model accuracy.
+- Evaluate model performance as an accuracy score.

 Libraries